KennedyEgbus Mikuni: Avispa Fukuoka

 It was announced on 18 July 2018 that Kennedy would be joining Avispa Fukuoka ahead of the new season.
 He was given the number 20 shirt by the club.

-Kennedy made his Avispa Fukuoka debut, starting the whole game, in the opening game of the season against FC Ryukyu but he conceded three goals, as the club lost 3–1.
-In a follow–up match against V-Varen Nagasaki, Kennedy made an improvement in his second appearance for Avispa Fukuoka when he helped the club kept a clean sheet, in a 0–0 draw.
+Kennedy made his Avispa Fukuoka debut in the opening game against FC Ryukyu and received 3 goals.
+In a follow–up match against V-Varen Nagasaki, Kennedy kept a clean sheet in a 0–0 draw.
 After missing two matches due to an injury, Kennedy returned to the starting line–up against Albirex Niigata and kept another clean, in a 2–0 win on 23 March 2019.
 He was given a first team chance under the management of Fabio Pecchia.
 In a match against Zweigen Kanazawa on 3 May 2019, Kennedy received a red card for a second bookable offence, in a 1–1 draw.
-He previously played uncharacteristically, such as, losing possessions and giving away the ball that saw him substituted at half time, in a 1–1 draw against Yokohama FC on 7 April 2019.
-After two months away, Mikuni made his first appearance for Avispa Fukuoka, playing 120 minutes, in a 2–1 win against Kagoshima United in the second round of the Emperor’s Cup.
+He was losing possessions and giving away the ball that saw him substituted at half time, in a 1–1 draw against Yokohama FC on 7 April 2019.
+After two months away, Mikuni made his first appearance for Avispa Fukuoka, playing 120 minutes in a 2–1 win against Kagoshima United in the second round of the Emperor’s Cup.
 At the end of the 2019 season, he went on to make eleven appearances in all competitions.
-Following this, Kennedy briefly went on an invitational trial with Italian side Juventus U23 for two weeks.
+Following this, Kennedy went on an invitational trial with Italian side Juventus U23 for two weeks.

 At the start of the 2020 season, Kennedy had his contract renewed with Avispa Fukuoka.
-After being absent from the first team, he scored on his first appearance of the season, in a 1–1 draw against Ehime FC on 29 July 2020.
-This was followed up by setting up an equalising goal, in a 2–2 draw against Ventforet Kofu.
-In a match between Avispa Fukuoka and Mito HollyHock on 4 November 2020, Kennedy played briefly against his older brother, Stevia when he came on as a late substitute, as the club won 1–0.
+After being absent from the first team, he scored on first appearance in a 1–1 draw against Ehime FC on 29 July.
+This was followed up by setting up an equalising goal in a 2–2 draw against Ventforet Kofu.
+In a match between Avispa Fukuoka and Mito HollyHock on 4 November, Kennedy played briefly against his older brother Stevia.
 However, Mikuni made only five starts for Avispa Fukuoka and found his playing time from the substitute bench.
 Despite making nineteen appearances and scoring once in all competitions, he helped the club promoted to J1 League.